-Rich, sumptuous, and with a complex flavor from its seasonings, this mushroom soup recipe is a filling and delicious meal for any season, especially when complemented with sour cream—bread would also be a dazzling accompaniment!
+Rich, sumptuous, complexly flavored, this mushroom soup recipe is a filling and delicious meal for any season, especially when complemented with sour cream.
+Bead would also be a dazzling accompaniment!

 As an introduction to modern Japanese history, or as something to tie together more specialized research, Andrew Gordon's book is a very useful tome and particularly good for Japanese social, economic, and political structural transformations.

 Simple, quick, and with lots of garlic and pungent scallions: what's not to like for this easy and flexible vegetable recipe?